johnahumanbeing/alx-system_engineering-devops/0x17-web_stack_debugging_3/README.md

 ## TODO
 Using strace, find out why Apache is returning a 500 error.
 Once you find the issue, fix it and then automate it using Puppet

-# Hints
-I.strace can attach to a current running process II.You can use <code>tmux<code> to run <code>strace<code> in one window and curl in another one

 ## Tasks

 | Task | File |